 - Water: I use water because the yogurt I use was really thick.
 If yours is runny or if you are using homemade yogurt, skip water and use 1 cup yogurt instead of a combination of ¾ cup yogurt and ¼ cup water.

-Substitutes For Yogurt In This Yeast Free Quick Bread
+Substitutes For Yogurt

 As we are using baking soda aka bicarbonate of soda in this recipe, we need an acidic ingredient so that the bread dough rises well.
 Yogurt naturally contains acid and helps the dough to rise when it comes together with baking soda in the dough.